Freshwind-Bioinformatics/TABR-BERT/README.md

 #### *Note : If you use docker, then you can predict directly with the following command:

 >python predict_tcr_pmhc_binding.py --input **input_data.csv**

+## Citation

+You can find the original paper in: https://academic.oup.com/bib/article/25/1/bbad436/7457349